openstack-archive/infra-manual/doc/source/python.rst

 Run individual tests with the following syntax::

-  tox -e <env> -- path.to.module:Class.test
+  tox -e <env> -- path.to.module.Class.test

 So for example, run the test_memory_unlimited test in openstack/nova::

-  tox -e py27 -- nova.tests.unit.compute.test_claims.ClaimTestCase.test_memory_unlimited
+  tox -e py27-constraints -- nova.tests.unit.compute.test_claims.ClaimTestCase.test_memory_unlimited

 If `nose`_ is in tox.ini, for example::